Alcohol Side Effects: Long and Short-Term Effects of Alcohol Use

 Some of the long-term, harmful effects of alcohol on the body include:

 - Increased Tolerance.
 As the brain and body adjust to continuous drinking tolerance gradually builds, and the problem drinker will have to consume more and more alcohol to achieve the same effects.
-This is a recipe for addiction, which will inevitably develop as drinking behavior escalates.
+This is a recipe for alcohol addiction, which will inevitably develop as drinking behavior escalates.
 Rising alcohol consumption also increases the risk for alcohol poisoning and overdose, which can be fatal.

 - Potentially Harmful Withdrawal Symptoms.
 Patterns of prodigious consumption can trigger intense withdrawal symptoms should the alcoholic attempt to stop drinking.
 The most severe of these symptoms is delirium tremens (DTs), which is a medical emergency and can be deadly if it is not treated promptly.